 The economics of replacing a friction cord are favorable, compared to the cost to replace or retool a worn out mechanical multicending device.
-Wear and tear is subject to each climber’s individual climbing characteristics and frequency of use.
+Wear and tear is subject to each climber’s individual climbing characteristics, prusik cord preferences and frequency of use.

 The Unicender, Rope Runner, BullDog Bone and the Akimbo are completely mechanical multicending devices.
 They eliminate the use of friction cords altogether.
 These devices eliminate the sit-back, common among hitch-knot users.
 The efficiency can vary, depending on climber’s size, rope width, type and make of climbing line and even weather conditions, but they all seem to perform well with static 11mm/7/16″ climbing lines.

 As a beginning SRT rec-climber, I opted to start using the Rope Wrench with a dependable Michocan (aka: Martin) friction knot on a 28″ sewn eye-and-eye bee-line prusik cord and a Hitch-Climber pulley.
 While this device is dependable, keeping a close eye on the friction knot and adjusting it periodically to be sure it grabs and releases the rope when needed is mission critical.